slackapi/bolt-js/docs/_future/custom_functions.md

 ### Distributing a function {#distribute}

-A newly created Run On Slack [Function](https://api.slack.com/future/functions) will only be accessible to it's creator until it is **distributed** to others.
+A newly created [Function](https://api.slack.com/future/functions) will only be accessible to it's creator until it is **distributed** to others.

 To distribute a Function so that another user (or many users) can build workflows that reference that function, you'll use the `distribute` command.
 At this time, Functions can be distributed to _everyone_ in a workspace, your app's _collaborators_, or _specific users_.